tkaczmarzyk/specification-arg-resolver/README.md

 Swagger support
 ------------

 Right now specification argument resolver supports only one library -> `Springdoc-openapi`.
-The current limitation is that parameter may be duplicated when the same argument is defined in specification and other parameter in controller method (e.g. when we define `firstName` parameter in our `@Spec` and also in `@RequestParam("firstName")`).

 There are two steps in order to enable support for `Springdoc-openapi` library:
 * Add following dependency from `Springdoc-openapi` (tested with `1.6.13` version):